 How rising fuel prices are affecting driver habits and crushing service stations – as R20 per litre is forecast

-New data from Lighstone and Tracker shows how rising fuel prices have impacted driver behaviour in South Africa – with economists forecasting worse conditions in 2019.
+As per new data from Lightstone and Tracker shows how rising fuel prices have impacted driver behaviour in South Africa – with economists forecasting worse conditions in 2019.

-Some economists have warned that South Africans should expect fuel prices as high as R17.90 by the end of the year, and could go as high as R20 per litre by the end of 2019, on a weaker rand, and rising oil prices.
+Some economists have warned that South Africans should expect oil prices as high as R17.90 by the end of the year and could go as high as R20 per litre by the end of 2019, on a weaker rand, and rising oil prices.

 Despite government’s claims that it is looking for a plan of action to combat these rising prices, new data from Lightstone and Tracker shows that drivers are already changing their driving and spending habits to cut costs.

 “Lightstone and Tracker have developed an economic monitoring report based on a sample of 250,000 vehicles active over the last 12 months running from July 2017 to June 2018,” said Michael Du Preez, product and marketing executive at Tracker.

 These vehicles are representative of the entire country and have cumulatively travelled over seven billion kilometres, in over 500 million trips in the last 12 months.

 The data showed three clear trends in driver behaviour over the period, all tied to rising oil prices – specifically, drivers travelled shorter distances, with fewer visits to the petrol station, and to the mall.